12 Essential French Gestures You Need to Try Right Now

 5. The Gallic Shrug

 To show that you just don’t know, raise your hands to shoulder height.
-For an oddly cute demonstration, see this video at 0:29.

 I employ this gesture when I don’t understand someone, or I haven’t been listening, but I can tell from the upward inflection that I’ve just been asked something.
 It doesn’t make me seem any smarter, but it does make me at least look like a fluent French speaker.